pregoli/devocrazia/public/content/articles/building-bank-atm-event-sourcing-cqrs-dotnet.md

 ---

-## Testing It Yourself
+## Try It Yourself

-Here's a complete test scenario you can run:
+Here's a complete test scenario to explore the system:

 ```http
 ### 1. Create Account